ludwig-ai/ludwig-docs/src/docs/user_guide.md

 Training a Model
 ----------------

-To train a model one has first to initialize it using the initializer `LudwigModel()` and a configuration dictionary, and then calling the `train()` function using either a dataframe or a DATASET file.
+To train a model one has first to initialize it using the initializer `LudwigModel()` and a configuration dictionary, and then calling the `train()` function using either a dataframe or a dataset file.

 ```python
 from ludwig.api import LudwigModel